aaviator42/izi/README.md

 ## Installation

+Works great on homelabs, shared hosting or VPSs! :P

 1. Save `izi.php` on your server.
 You can rename it if you want (for e.g., to  `index.php`).
 2. Create a directory where your files will be uploaded.
 Make sure it is publicly accessibly.
 3. Configure the options at the top of `izi.php`.
 To generate the password hash, you can use [hashgen](https://github.com/aaviator42/hashgen).